imperfectskillz/simple_shell/README.md

    Special thanks to: Henry Hsu and Dave Yoon

 ## Description
-``Simple Shell`` is a imitation of the command line interface in C. Reads input, processes user input as command, then executes.
+``Simple Shell`` is an imitation of the command line interface in C. Reads input, processes user input as command, then executes.

 ## File Listing